 Companion planting can be defined as the close planting of different species based on their ability to enhance one another's growth or offer some form of pest protection or other advantages.
-Sometimes this is a matter of choosing plants with different growth habits that don't compete with one another or those that have different nutrient needs that make efficient use of soil.
+Sometimes this is a matter of choosing plants with different growth habits that don't compete with one another, or it can mean choosing companions that have different nutrient needs in order to make efficient use of soil.

-Good Companions for Cucumbers
+Poor Companions for Cucumbers

 Cucumbers grow poorly when planted near: